Imre Z. Ruzsa

 Imre Z. Ruzsa (born 23 July 1953) is a Hungarian mathematician specializing in number theory.

 Life

-Ruzsa participated in the International Mathematical Olympiad for Hungary, winning a silver medal in 1969, and two consecutive gold medals with perfect scores in 1970 and 1971.
 He graduated from the Eötvös Loránd University in 1976.
 Since then he has been at the Alfréd Rényi Institute of Mathematics of the Hungarian Academy of Sciences.
 He was awarded the Rollo Davidson Prize in 1988.
 He was elected corresponding member (1998) and member (2004) of the Hungarian Academy of Sciences.
 He was invited speaker at the European Congress of Mathematics at Stockholm, 2004, and in the Combinatorics section of the International Congress of Mathematicians in Madrid, 2006.
 In 2012 he became a fellow of the American Mathematical Society.